Welcome Fall 2026 Admits!

 Tuition and Fees

-Tuition and fees at Union are determined based on your degree program and whether you are enrolled in full or part-time study.
-View Union’s tuition and fee schedule for the 2022-2023 Academic Year.
-We will be posting 2023 – 2024 tuition and fees shortly, we do not anticipate many changes for the upcoming year.
+Tuition and fees at Union are determined by your degree program and whether you are enrolled in full or part-time study.
+View Union’s tuition and fee schedule for the 2025 – 2026 Academic Year.
+We will post the updated 2026 – 2027 tuition and fees later this Spring.

 Federal Financial Aid & Student Loans